Battle for history: China's WWII anniversary rekindles legacy debate

 From 1895 until the end of World War II, Taiwan was a Japanese colony and was therefore already under Japan's control at the time of World War II.

 China views President Lai as a campaigner for Taiwanese independence, a stance that flies in the face of Beijing's belief that Taiwan should be under its control.
-While the island has never been controlled by China's Communists, the Chinese Communist Party has vowed it will not renounce the use of force to take control of it.
+While the island has never been controlled by China's Communists, the CCP has vowed it will not renounce the use of force to take control of it.

 Taiwan's President Lai uses WWII anniversary to push back against Beijing